ni/design-system/app/_elements/buttons.md

 status: ready

 ---
-These rad buttons are used for executing action in the product.
+Buttons are used for executing action in the product.
 They should convey what will happen when the user clicks on them.

 ## Command buttons
 **Codename:** `ShellButton` - NationalInstruments.Controls.Shell